sashwat-mahalingam/mlir-tutorial-branch/README.md

+# This code was built off of https://github.com/j2kun/mlir-tutorial/tree/main

 # Setting up dependencies
 1. Ensure you have prerequisites required FOR installing LLVM, along with ninja build tools.
 2. `git clone --recursive https://github.com/llvm/Polygeist.git` in your HOME directory.